 Below are 4 ways blockchain can benefit our daily lives.

-Online reviews play a huge role in terms of influencing the consumers’ purchasing decision.
+Online reviews play a huge role in terms of influencing consumers’ purchasing decisions.
 What we think is an honest review could possibly be just a paid or fake one.
-According to Blockchain Council, companies can easily control which reviews are shown, and may even filter our or remove the unfavorable comments.
+According to Blockchain Council, companies can easily control which reviews are shown, and may even filter out or remove unfavorable comments.
 However, by integrating blockchain’s immutable ledger into review platforms, users can ensure they’re receiving authentic information that has not been altered or deleted.

 One’s medical record or history can be accessed by medical providers on any platform and updated in real-time for the most current patient information.
 This inevitably creates cause for concern in terms of keeping the data private and secure.
 By implementing blockchain, it can offer a higher level of confidence in the security of such highly sensitive information.
 The technology can be used to store and track patient data in a timestamped, unalterable record that can only be accessed by permitted parties.

 Integrating blockchain can help smart contracts or digitized contracts to operate without the need for a third party.
 Smart contracts are legally binding, immutable and automated.
 Let’s say, two parties reach a consensus for a paid project, they can place the information into the smart contract with certain criteria that need to be met.
 Once all specified conditions have been finalized, payment will automatically be made.
 And since everything is automated from the beginning, the entire process is safe, fast and leaves no room for interpretation – a very important factor in business transactions.